 She has also been working on a series of articles (co-authored with Neeraj Prasad at University of Amsterdam) that explore the relationship between economic inequality within and between ethnic groups and political mobilization in India.
 This research has resulted in two articles, one focusing on ethnic voting in the Journal of Elections, Public Opinion and Parties (2020), and another focusing on communal riots in the Journal of Peace Research (2022).

-Her research has been supported by grants or fellowships from the Woodrow Wilson School at Princeton University, the Belfer Center for Science and International Affairs at the Harvard Kennedy School, the Program on Order, Conflict, and Violence at the Yale Center for International and Area Studies, the National Science Foundation, and the British Academy.
+Her research has been supported by grants or fellowships from the Woodrow Wilson School at Princeton University, Belfer Center for Science and International Affairs at the Harvard Kennedy School, Program on Order, Conflict, and Violence at the Yale Center for International and Area Studies, National Science Foundation, and British Academy.
 She holds a Ph.D. from the University of Chicago.
 She currently serves as the Director of the PhD programme at UCL's Department of Political Science and is also an Associate Editor at Nationalities Papers.